On MDS Property of g-Circulant Matrices: Preliminaries

 \begin{definition} A square matrix $A$ is said to be MDS if every square submatrix of $A$ is non-singular. \end{definition}

 MDS matrices with efficiently implementable inverses are useful because of the use of inverse matrix in the decryption layer of an SPN based block cipher.
-Thus, MDS matrices with either involutory or orthogonal property is efficient in the context of implementation.
+One approach to achieve efficient implementation is to use MDS matrices with either involutory or orthogonal property.
 Here, $A^{-1}$ denote the inverse of $A$, $A^{T}$ denote the transpose of $A$ and $I$ is the identity matrix.

 \begin{definition} A square matrix $A$ is said to be involutory if $A^2=I$ and orthogonal if $AA^T=A^TA=I.$ \end{definition}

 In $2012,$ Fielder {\it{et al.}} generalized the orthogonal property of matrices to semi-orthogonal in \cite{FH}.
 The definition of a semi-orthogonal matrix is as follows.